Edited: February, 2023

 Usually, I’d say that 2 water-only cycles are needed to completely rinse my machine out when using the citric acid.

-The vinegar solution that is often used for descaling purposes in coffee makers is the following:
+The white vinegar solution that is often used for descaling purposes in coffee makers is the following:

 - Fill half of your maker’s water reservoir with water.

-- Add vinegar until you fill the entire tank.
+- Add white vinegar until you fill the entire tank.
 It’s basically a 50/50 solution.

 - Stir and start your decalcifying cycle.